 Equinor fourth quarter and full year 2022 results

-/EIN News/ -- Equinor (OSE:EQNR, NYSE:EQNR) delivered adjusted earnings* of USD 15.1 billion and USD 5.80 billion after tax in the fourth quarter of 2022.
+Equinor (EQNREQNR delivered adjusted earnings* of USD 15.1 billion and USD 5.80 billion after tax in the fourth quarter of 2022.
 Net operating income was USD 16.6 billion and net income was USD 7.90 billion.

 The fourth quarter and full year were characterised by: